-Do I need my WildCARD to print and photocopy?
+Do I need my WildCARD to print?

 The easiest way to print for an NU users is to swipe their WildCARD and pay from their online account.
 NU users can print without their WildCARD by entering in their NetID and password at a CPAD or a release station.
 In addition, NU users can use cash to print.

 How do I add money to my account?

 To add funds to your account you must first log onto the web portal.
 Then select the link “Add Funds”.
 This will take the user to a PCI compliant vendor outside NU where they can add funds with either their credit card or debit cards.
 In addition, users will be able to add funds to their account using cash at a print release station with a coin/cash box.